 If you’re in the wedding party -

-After months of engagement parties, bachelorette trips, and bridal showers, you’ve spent a lot of money on your friend.
+After months of engagement parties, bachelorette trips, and bridal showers, you’ve spent a lot of money on your close friend or relative.
 For the wedding gift, it’s totally fine to filter “prices low to high” (we all do it!) on the registry and pick one of the first items.
 Or, consider chipping in with the other bridesmaids to get a bigger, group gift.
 Remember, if you say yes to being in the wedding party, you say yes to all that comes with it, so consider that before committing.

 If you’re not able to attend the wedding -

 There are mixed opinions in the wedding world on this one, and it really depends on your personal feelings and how close you are to the couple.
 You may want to send an inexpensive item from the registry as a token of congratulations, or check for an amount you are comfortable with.
-No matter what you decide, however, definitely write a heartfelt note on the card when you RSVP no to express your best wishes!
+No matter what you decide, however, definitely write a heartfelt note on the card when you RSVP no to express your best wishes

 I’ll tell you guys: aside from the vows, my favorite moment of a wedding is when the band slows down the mood to play a slow song.
 Couples who have been together from 6 months to 40 years are called to the dance floor and get a moment to be reminded of their own love.
 For Nick and I, when “Can’t Help Falling in Love” plays, he always has to dab a tear from my face.
 When I hear those words, I can’t help but get swept away in the twinkly lights of the room.
 I need my feet to last in my heels 'til that moment of the night.
 I’ve found some cute and comfy heels at DSW that help me create these memories to last a lifetime.
 For all of you who have wedding plans, have the best time and let me know what you end up wearing!